Addiction Treatment and Rehab for Veterans

 - Increased arousal and reactivity.
 This can include irritability or anger, engaging in dangerous behaviors, hypervigilance, heightened startle response, concentration problems, and sleeping difficulties.

-The Crisis of Prescription Drug Abuse in the Military
+Prescription Drug Misuse in the Military

-Prescription opioid abuse is a serious concern.
+Prescription opioid misuse is a serious concern.
 Opioid medications carry a high risk for overdose, especially when combined with other drugs and alcohol.10 According to the National Institutes of Health (NIH), the number of fatal overdoses by veterans was nearly 2x higher than the civilian overdose rate, with overdose rates driven largely by opioids.11

 The VA is currently working to combat the prescription drug problem among service members.
 In 2010, the VA issued guidelines on prescribing medications, which helped decrease the number of opioid prescriptions given to veterans.11 The VA also developed the Integrative Health Coordinating Center (IHCC), which encourages alternative treatments for chronic pain, such as yoga and acupuncture.